alexbecker/prompt-injection/paper.typ

 Most defenses leverage off-the-shelf text-classification models.
 An early example is *LLM Guard-v2*, which fine-tunes DeBERTa-v3 on a composite dataset of known attacks and benign prompts and reports $F_1 approx 0.95$ on its held-out split @llmguardv2.
-*Sentinel* fine-tunes a ModernBERT-large classifier on a more diverse corpus, reporting achieving nearly 100% accuracy on older benchmarks and $F_1 approx 0.98$ on its unseen test set @ivry2025sentinel.
+*Sentinel* fine-tunes a ModernBERT-large classifier on a more diverse corpus, reporting nearly 100% accuracy on older benchmarks and $F_1 approx 0.98$ on its unseen test set @ivry2025sentinel.
 *DataSentinel* achieves similar benchmark results but better robustness against adaptive attacks by formulating detection as a minimax game against adaptive attackers, alternating gradient-based attack generation with detector training @liu2025datasentinel.